-We are currently considering data to identify other areas for re-development, and plan effectively for pressures in demand through the development of new and additional provision.
-We will aim to have localised discussions with headteachers and governing body at appropriate schools in due course.
+In order to plan effectively for pressures in demand, we are currently considering data to develop new and additional provision.
+We will aim to have localised discussions with headteachers and governing bodies at the identified schools at the appropriate time.